 Step 4: Correct Your Captions

-In most cases, YouTube’s AI captioning gets the general gist, but not good grammar, proper nouns, or technical terms.
-Depending on the length of your video, content, speaker, and your tolerance for missing punctuation, correcting your captions may be quick or time-consuming.*
+In most cases, YouTube’s AI captioning gets the general gist, but not punctuation, proper nouns, or technical terms.
+Depending on the length of your video, content, speaker’s accent, and your tolerance for missing punctuation, correcting your captions may be quick or time-consuming.*

 To edit your captions, wait until the auto-captions are finished, then find the video in your library (using the YouTube Studio view).
 Access the video’s settings/details as described above.
 Click the word “subtitles”.
 This will take you to a list of all captions that exist for the video, including the automatic captions.
 They look like this: